brunodrugowick/microservices-flowershop/README.md

 - Someone who delivers stuff to clients from the suppliers.
 - Provides Vouchers to the `storefront` component.

+### Authentication Server

+`auth-service` folder.

+- This is an OAuth server tying together Spring Security and Spring Cloud OAuth2.
+- Spring Security configures a user (hardcoded =).
+- Spring Cloud OAuth2 configures a client of the authorization server, the `storefront` (hardcoded =).

 ### API Gateway

 `zuul-api-gateway` folder.